From BR Bullpen

 "If I'da known he was gonna throw one, I'da thrown one, too." - Dizzy Dean, who pitched a two-hitter and then saw Daffy pitch a no-hitter in the second game of a doubleheader

 Daffy was immediately successful as a minor leaguer when he started at age 18 in 1931.
-He went 11-6 for three teams that year, and after a less-impressive season in 1932, went 22-7 for Columbus in 1933.
+He went 11-6 for three teams that year, and after a less-impressive season in 1932, went 22-7 for the Columbus (OH) Red Birds in 1933.

 Coming up to the majors at the age of 20 in 1934, Paul won 19 games and Dizzy, who had been with the team for a few years, had 30 victories.
-The team won the 1934 World Series, with Paul winning game # 3 and game # 6 of the Series.
+He pitched a no-hitter that year.
+The team won the 1934 World Series, with Paul winning Game 3 and Game 6 of the Series.

 Paul again won 19 games in 1935, as the Cardinals won 96 games, good for second place.